 - Add the rice and salt and stir occasionally to make sure the rice doesn't stick to the pan.
 Let it cook for a couple of minutes to seal the rice.

-- Pour the boiling water over the rice mixture, reduce the heat to lowest possible, and cover the pan.
+- Pour the boiling water over the rice mixture, reduce to a simmer, and cover the pan.

 - Cook the rice covered until all the water has been absorbed.

 - Remove from heat and let it rest for about 5 minutes.

 - Transfer the cooked white rice to a bowl and fluff it with a fork before serving.
 Bom apetite!

 Amount Per Serving: Calories: 99Total Fat: 6gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 0mgSodium: 857mgCarbohydrates: 11gFiber: 0gSugar: 1gProtein: 1g

 Please keep in mind that nutritional information is a rough estimate and can vary greatly based on products used.

 Would it be possible to cook this in a rice cooker?

 Absolutely!
 My mom only uses a rice cooker these days and it turns out just the same.
 Good luck!